Theme - Vengeance of Dhunia

 - Lord Carver, BMMD, Esq.
 III basically has Batten Down the Hatches and Mobility.
 And +3 ARM for the battlegroup is awesome on trolls, even if his feat only affects Farrow.

 - Helga on Wheels turns her entire battlegroup into cavalry with reposition, which can be hilarious with the Bashers Critical Stagger.
-She's more fun than good, but like the other Helga she's pretty fun.

 - Lord Azazello, The Castellan has an impressive bricky feat that works far better with Trollblood Champions than anything the Farrow have and a nice range-amplified spell list.